-Pennsylvania drivers are reminded of two voluntary programs aimed at saving the lives of residents in emergency situations.
+Drivers are reminded of two voluntary programs available from the Pennsylvania Department of Transportation (PennDOT) that are aimed at saving lives in emergency situations.
 Participation in both programs is free of charge.